John Scurr

 He was an accountant and active member of Poplar Trades Council (and later served as its president) and was elected as an alderman to Poplar Borough Council in 1919.
 He served as mayor in 1922–1923, vice-chairman (1920–1922) and chairman (1922–1923) of the Metropolitan Boroughs Standing Joint Committee, and an alderman of London County Council from 1925 to 1929.
 In 1921, he was imprisoned, along with 29 other Poplar councillors, as a protest against unequal rates.

 In 1913, when Scurr was Chairman of the London District Committee of the Dock, Wharf, Riverside and General Labourers' Union, he was a last minute socialist candidate at the Chesterfield by-election.

 He contested the 1914 Ipswich by-election, where he finished in third place; as the Conservatives gained the seat from the Liberals.

-At the 1918 general election, he unsuccessfully contested the Liberal seat of Buckingham, splitting the anti-Tory vote and allowing the Conservatives to win.
+At the 1918 general election, he unsuccessfully contested the Liberal seat of Buckingham, finishing third in the contest.
 He was defeated again at the 1922 general election in the Mile End constituency in the East End.

 Scurr won the Mile End seat at the 1923 general election, unseating the Conservative MP Sir Walter Preston.
 He was re-elected in 1924 and 1929, but lost his seat when the Labour Party split at the 1931 general election.